sapply(1:5, sqrt)

 sapply() takes a vector and a function, and applies the function to every element:

-This is the pattern behind most of R’s power: instead of writing a loop that processes each element, you hand a function to something that knows how to apply it.
-The loop is still happening inside sapply, but you didn’t have to write it.
-You said what to compute, not how to iterate.
+Here is the pattern behind most of R’s power: instead of writing a loop that processes each element, you hand a function to something that knows how to apply it.
+The loop is still running inside sapply, but you never had to write it.
+You described what to compute, not how to iterate.

 sapply(c(-3, 0, 4, -1, 7), abs)